 Frans Hals was born circa.
 1582 in Antwerp, but grew up as a Haarlem native.
 His parents fled to the north to escape Spanish domination, and he lived in Haarlem for the rest of his life.

-It is probable that Hals trained as an artist under Karel van Mander, who is also represented at the Frans Hals Museum.
+It is probable that Frans Hals trained as an artist under Karel van Mander, who is also represented at the Frans Hals Museum.
 In 1610, he became a member of the Haarlem Guild of Saint Luke.
 His innovative, informal style was admired and provided him with numerous portrait commissions.

 In 1616 Hals completed his first large group portrait: The Banquet of the Officers of the St George Militia Company.
-Between then and 1639, he received four more commissions for civic guard portraits from the Haarlem militia.
+Between then and 1639, he received four more commissions for civic guard pieces from the Haarlem militia.
 All are now world-famous and hang in the Frans Hals Museum.